 - Receive an additional 2 months of on-going email and phone support after the class.

 At first glance, WordPress training classes for your employees can seem like an unnecessary expense.
 After all, can’t they figure it out on their own?

-With the ever-changing landscape of the digital world, it’s important for nonprofit organizations to keep a polished online presence.
-And with the poor reputation of most digital agencies, finding the right support seems nearly impossible.
+With the ever-changing landscape of the digital world, it’s important for nonprofit organizations to keep a polished online presence and leverage the best practices that audiences not only appreciate but expect.

 “We’re just too busy to spend time on that right now.”

 “We don’t have a budget to pay for the training.”